 Hot tip: If bunkering down in a Sedona hotel, make the most of the tours’ pick-up and drop services.

-4 – Explore Cathedral Rock
+5 – Explore Cathedral Rock on foot or by wheel

 A natural sandstone formation that holds the title of being one of Arizona’s most photographed landmarks, the Cathedral Rock stands as a testament to Mother Nature’s impeccable artistry.